Missing in Brooks County (2020)

 Directed by Lisa Molomot and Jeff Bemiss, 81 mins

-70 miles north of the Mexican-US border lies Brooks County, Texas - a haunting, inhospitable place where thousands of immigrants have gone missing or died over the past decade.
+70 miles north of the Mexican-US border lies Brooks County, Texas - a haunted, inhospitable place where thousands of immigrants have gone missing or died over the past decade.

-Missing in Brooks County is a potent reminder that these deaths are more than a number - each represents a human being, one who was loved and lived and is now lost.
+Missing in Brooks County is a potent reminder that these deaths are more than a statistic—each represents a living human being, loved by their family, now lost.